nstbayless/CV1-controls/rom-map.md

 | 0: up
 | 1: down
 $0488: an increasing counter related to simon's animation.
 Value at crest: 16

+$054c: Stun timer.
+This must not be negative when simon begins jumping or the game will freak out.

 ### Other